LiveIntent/laravel-common/README.md

 ```

 This will register an http health check at '/health' and a health check for any queue workers.
 Additional configuration for healthchecks is available, see the implementation.

+Note that the health checks are registered in the `boot` method of your service provider, rather than the `register` method.

 ### Testing